Sachira-prasanna/Student-Marks-Project/README.md

 # SachiraPrasanna_Assignment
- Assignment 01 for Fundamentals of Programming
+ Assignment 01 for Fundamentals of Programming (Students Marks)